 Aviation, Complex Litigation & Class Actions

-Podhurst Orseck continues a legal practice established nearly fifty years ago, concentrating exclusively in trial and appellate litigation.
+Podhurst Orseck continues a legal practice established fifty years ago, concentrating exclusively in trial and appellate litigation.
 The firm is dedicated to offering the highest caliber legal representation in both federal and state trial and appellate courts.

 The firm′s commercial practice focuses on complex civil litigation of all types.
 The firm serves as general litigation counsel to several major corporations as well as representing companies and individuals in substantial matters of commercial litigation.
 The firm’s general tort practice places a major emphasis upon representing claimants in aviation, mass torts and products liability litigation.
 From its inception, the firm also has cultivated an appellate practice, handling appeals of not only the firm′s trial lawyers, but of other lawyers throughout the nation, in various state and federal appellate courts, including the United States Supreme Court.
 The firm′s practice serves clients residing or based throughout the United States, and in several foreign countries.